 - If you aim at the correct satellite, then the sound from the TV will change to a high frequency sound like this one.
 Click play to hear it.
 Now this sound will not give you the quality of the signal.
 It just tells you that you have aligned the dish to the correct satellite regardless of the signal quality.

 Now you have aimed at the correct satellite dish.
 What is left now is to fine tune the dish and do a little bit of LNB tweaking to get a good signal quality.
 I have used the Technosat decoder for quite some time now and the best strongest signal quality is 74%.
 70 -72 percent is a good signal and anything below 65% is an unstable signal.

 Once you have received a signal, then do a blind scan and the decoder will automatically save all the channels.
 The second method is using these scanned channels as a satellite finder.
-For example if my neighbor wanted me to set up for him Amos 5.
-I just simply select any FTA channel on that satellite, in this case RRsat Promo.
+For example if my neighbor wanted me to set up for him Intelsat 20.
+I just simply select any FTA channel on that satellite.